jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 We can all look up these facts because Wikipedia puts the levers of power into our hands!
 A massive community voluntarily shares their knowledge one "edit now" at a time and fiercely protects their common knowledge with "undo now."
 Nobody tells them, pays them, or forces them to.

 Because writing or reading a Wikipedia article, is Nature's small dopamine rush.
 It's not perfect, there's still room for improvement, but Wikipedia is far better than buying an encyclopedia set every few years.
 Heck, while writing this book, I've used YouTube, Project Gutenberg, and Wikipedia dozens of times and never checked my university lecture notes or course readers once.
-Not out of malice, digital tools are simply better.
+Not out of malice, digital tools are simply faster to search through.

 That's the story of Wikipedia.
 Invented by protagonists, upgraded to society's reference tool by player gods.
 Few believed it was possible because even professional educators don't understand new tools always unpower the few, to empower the rest.
-Or better stated, although educated and devoted to teaching, the professors were simply defending their jobs.

 Wikipedia shows off the power of open-source technology.
 But also how important open-source content such as books, manuals, rules, discussions, and regulations are when changing the world.

 Interestingly, after I finally conceded temporary defeat to my personal Darth Blockbuster, I uploaded a few pages to Wikipedia instead.
 Not as helpful as my app, but it took just a few weeks of work, and one "edit now" button, to make it real.

 My Wikipedia pages make [car insurance policy rules](https://en.wikipedia.org/wiki/Ontario_Automobile_Policy_1) and [accident fault regulations](https://en.wikipedia.org/wiki/Ontario_Fault_Determination_Rules) a little easier to understand.
-Also, by opening up society's rulebook, I constructed a tiny piece of the Internet Age rulebook called the Life Star.
+And by opening up society's rulebook, I constructed a tiny piece of the Internet Age rulebook, i.e. the Life Star.

 That's why it felt so majical to press "edit now."
 With every piece of open and easy to read rules, the Death Star gets a little smaller.